-Formerly the Mental Health Association of New York City (MHA-NYC), Vibrant Emotional Health’s groundbreaking solutions have delivered high quality services and support, when, where and how people need it for over 50 years.
+Vibrant Emotional Health’s groundbreaking solutions have delivered high-quality services and support, when, where, and how people need it for over 50 years.
 Through our state-of-the-art technology-enabled services, community wellness programs, and advocacy and education work, we are building a society in which emotional wellness can be a reality for everyone.

 Who We AreHelping people achieve mental and emotional wellbeing with dignity and respect.

-What We DoWe connect people with emotional support and care when, where, and how they need it.
+What We DoWe connect individuals and families with emotional support and care when, where, and how they need it.

-We run innovative community programs for people at all stages of life, and state-of-the-art crisis lines like the National Suicide Prevention Lifeline, NYC Well, the Disaster Distress Helpline, and the NFL Life Line.
+We run innovative community programs for people at all stages of life, and state-of-the-art crisis lines like the 988 Suicide & Crisis Lifeline, NYC 988, the Disaster Distress Helpline, and the NFL Life Line.
 Our advocacy and education work strives for systemic change.
 This hands on experience gives us a unique understanding of the issues people face every day.Learn More

 Our ImpactWhat we do works.